EyasuTeshome/shifttracker/job-search/how-and-why-to-negotiate-your-job-offer.md

 ## Introduction

-The importance of this lesson is to learn how to negotiate your job offer to ensure that your value in reflected in the compensation, and it aligns with your needs.
+The importance of this lesson is to learn how to negotiate your job offer to ensure that your value is reflected in the compensation, and it aligns with your needs.

 ### Why is negotiating your job offer important?